alicevision/AliceVision/INSTALL.md

 Building the project using external dependencies
 ------------------------------------------------

-In order to build the library with existing versions of the dependencies (e.g. system installed libraries or user built libraries), and thus reduce the compilation time and favour the modularization, the paths where to find such libraries can be given at cmake command line.
+In order to build the library with existing versions of the dependencies (e.g. system-installed libraries or user-built libraries), and thus reduce the compilation time and favour the modularization, the paths where to find such libraries can be given at cmake command line.
 In particular:

 * For Ceres solver library, `Ceres_DIR` can be passed pointing to where CeresConfig.cmake can be found. e.g. `-DCeres_DIR:PATH=/path/to/ceres/install/share/Ceres/`